Aesthetica Art Prize Exhibition 2016

 14 April – 29 May 2016

-From ecological concerns to transitions in urbanisation and developments in technology, this year’s presentation instigates a cohesive commentary on the way we inhabit the earth.
+From ecological concerns to transitions in urbanisation and developments in technology, the 2016 presentation instigated a cohesive commentary on the way we inhabit the earth.
 Questions of material and personal value align with definitions of virtual and physical realms; depictions of natural landscapes defy tangible realities; and an awareness of time is envisaged in elements of light and sound.

-Incorporating the projects of 10 shortlisted artists, with a further 90 pieces displayed on monitors, the 2016 edition is the award’s largest exhibition to date and welcomes practitioners from Austria, Canada, Germany, Israel, Japan, Mexico, Poland, South Africa, the UK and the USA.
-Ranging from site-specific installations to new experiments with light and digital technologies, the showcase is an inspiring example of the calibre of works submitted to the Prize.
+Incorporating the projects of 10 shortlisted artists, with a further 90 pieces displayed on monitors, the 2016 edition was the award’s largest exhibition to date and welcomed practitioners from Austria, Canada, Germany, Israel, Japan, Mexico, Poland, South Africa, the UK and the USA.
+Ranging from site-specific installations to new experiments with light and digital technologies, the showcase was an inspiring example of the calibre of works submitted to the Prize.

 Aesthetica Art Prize Exhibition, York St Mary’s, Castlegate, York, YO1 9RN.
-14 April – 29 May, Wednesday to Sunday, 12pm-4pm.
+Wednesdays to Sundays, 12pm-4pm.
 Free Admission.
 More details at: www.yorkstmarys.org.uk.

 The 2016 Aesthetica Art Prize Winners